4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Method

 \section{Method}

-In this section, we first briefly introduce the background of hybrid representation of dynamic neural radiance fields.
-Subsequently, we propose our hybrid semantic features distillation method which serves as a guidance for editing one dynamic NeRF.
-We then detail the interactive editing pipeline including K-means clustering, 2D-4D feature matching, recursive selection refinement, and editing module.
-Finally, we demonstrate the Multi-view Reprojection Inpainting method for hole-filling in invisible areas after editing.
+In this section, we first briefly introduce the background of hybrid radiance field representation of dynamic scenes (Sec.~\ref{sec:preliminary}).
+Subsequently, we propose our Hybrid Semantic Features Distillation method which serves as a guidance for editing one dynamic NeRF (Sec.~\ref{sec:method_hybrid_distillation}).
+We then detail the interactive editing pipeline including K-means clustering, 2D-4D feature matching, recursive selection refinement (Sec.~\ref{sec:method_recursive_refinement}) and editing module (Sec.~\ref{sec:method_editing}).
+Finally, we demonstrate the Multi-view Reprojection Inpainting method for hole-filling in invisible areas after editing (Sec.~\ref{sec:progressive_inpainting}).
 The proposed framework is shown in Fig.~\ref{fig:system_framework}.